-An allocation to Sustainable Equities is directly made by the Plan.
+An allocation to Sustainable Equities and Sustainable Opportunities within the Private Markets commitment, is directly made by the Plan.

 The Trustee recognises the conflict of interest which may arise in the context of responsible investment.
 Mercer and MGIE make investment decisions with the aim of improving long-term risk adjusted returns and assesses whether selected sub-investment managers have policies and procedures that manage conflicts in relation to stewardship.
-Sub-investment managers are required to report on any conflicts of interest and demonstrate that they have adhered to their conflicts of interest policies and reported any breaches.
+Sub-investment managers are required to report on any conflicts of interest and demonstrate that they have adhered to their conflicts of interest policies and reported any breaches